Skip to content

 Sentry solves a different half of the problem.
 Instead of helping you fix a bug you already found, it catches errors in production and tells you exactly where and why they happened, now with AI that suggests likely causes and fixes.
 For anything you have actually shipped, it turns a vague bug report into a precise, actionable one.

-GitHub CopilotFrom about $10/moIn editor explain and fix4.5/5
+GitHub CopilotFrom about $10/moIn editor explain and fix

-ChatGPTFree tier, Plus about $20/moUnderstanding bugs by conversation4.0/5
+ChatGPTFree tier, Plus about $20/moUnderstanding bugs by conversation

-SentryFree tier, paid from about $26/moCatching production errors4.0/5
+SentryFree tier, paid from about $26/moCatching production errors

 The catch